graydove/iQAN/README.md

 This is the PyTorch implementation of our **Invertible Question Answering Network (iQAN)** proposed in [Visaul Question Generation as Dual Task of Visual Question Answering](http://cvboy.com/publication/cvpr2018_iqan/).
 Please follow the guidelines to run to the codes.

-p.s. *This is just an initial version.
-More details will available soon.*
+p.s. *The program is based on Pytorch 1.2.0.*

 ## Introduction